History of Argentina in Timeline

 In September 1973, Perón won the election with his third wife Isabel as vice-president.

-In 1973, the actions of the Argentine Anticommunist Alliance commenced.
+The actions of the Argentine Anticommunist Alliance commenced in 1973.

 July 1974: Death of Perón

-In July 1974, Perón died and was succeeded by his wife, Isabel.
+In July 1974, Perón died and his wife Isabel Perón succeeded him in office.

 In 1974, Argentina was the first country in Latin America to put in-line a commercial nuclear power plant, Atucha I.